 Investors and dealing with IP protection

 Dealing with investors is a challenge, especially when it comes to the issue of IP protection.
-Overly cautious behaviour, such as demanding non-disclosure agreements (NDAs) in every investment round, can be counterproductive and deter potential investors.
+Overly cautious behavior, such as demanding non-disclosure agreements (NDAs) in every investment round, can be counterproductive and deter potential investors.
 Nabil el Berr, lawyer and Managing Director of Indicium Technologies GmbH, explained that transparency about the startup’s USPs is often more important than excessive secrecy through NDAs.
-Openness about the startup’s core competences and unique selling points (USPs) is often necessary in order to build trust with investors and demonstrate the team’s commitment to the business idea.
+Openness about the startup’s core competencies and unique selling points (USPs) is often necessary in order to build trust with investors and demonstrate the team’s commitment to the business idea.

 Patents vs. implementation